-Of this [16.5%]:
+Of this [11%]:

-- [11%] represents the total SREP capital requirement (TSCR) (E), which must be met at all times, of which: - 8% (comprising at least 56% CET1 and 75% T1) represents own funds requirements specified in Article 92 of Regulation (EU) No 575/2013; - [3%] represents additional own funds in excess of the requirements (B) specified in Article 92 of Regulation (EU) No 575/2013, of which [2%] (comprising at least XX% CET1 and YY% T1) is to cover unexpected losses identified through the SREP and [1%] (comprising at least XX% CET1 and YY% T1) is to cover OTHER [e.g. governance concerns] identified through the SREP. - [3.5%] represents the combined buffer requirements (C) (100% CET1) applicable to INSTITUTION, of which: - [2.5%] represents the capital conservation buffer requirement; - [1%] represents the OTHER [e.g. counter-cyclical capital buffer (CCyB) and O-SII] requirement. - [2%] represents the Pillar 2 Guidance (P2G) (D) which is a non-legally binding expectation on top of the 14.5 % OCR (F) identified in an idiosyncratic and risk sensitive way, to address INSTITUTION's ability to maintain applicable own funds requirements (and effectively systemic risk buffers) in stressed conditions as revealed by the quantitative results of the supervisory stress tests performed in accordance with Article 100 of Directive 2013/36/EU.
+- 8% (comprising at least 56% CET1 and 75% T1) represents own funds requirements specified in Article 92 of Regulation (EU) No 575/2013;

+- [3%] represents additional own funds in excess of the requirements specified in Article 92 of Regulation (EU) No 575/2013, of which [2%] (comprising at least XX% CET1 and YY% T1) is to cover unexpected losses identified through SREP and [1%] (comprising at least XX% CET1 and YY% T1) is to cover OTHER [e.g. governance concerns] identified through SREP.

+INSTITUTION is hereby reminded that it is also subject to the overall capital requirement (OCR), as defined in Section 1.2 of Guidelines EBA/GL/2014/13, which includes, in addition to the TSCR, the combined buffer requirement as defined in point (6) of Article 128 of Directive 2013/36/EU, to the extent that it is legally applicable.

+As of the date of the joint decision, INSTITUTION is subject to the following combined buffer requirements to be fully met in CET1:

+- a [2.5%] capital conservation buffer requirement;

+- a [1%] countercyclical capital buffer (CCyB) requirement.

-For the above communication, it should be kept in mind that buffer rates may change prior to the next SREP decision (implying potentially a different OCR in the meantime).
+(For the above communication, it should be kept in mind that buffer rates may change prior to the next SREP decision (implying potentially a different OCR in the meantime.)